MatMasIt/notesArchive/latest/Inglese/2021/giugno/venerdì_04/09_08_00/appunti.md

 ---

 What happened in 1851 in London?
-There was the Great Exhibition, which took place at Crystal
+There was the Great Exhibition, which took place at Crystal Palace, where all the technological innovations of the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTgyNjkxNDgsLTg2ODQ5MzkyXX0=
+eyJoaXN0b3J5IjpbLTYyODI1NjQwMSwtODY4NDkzOTJdfQ==
 -->